 Your family medicine journey starts as a medical student.
 The American Academy of Family Physicians (AAFP) and the Ohio Academy of Family Physicians (OAFP) have unique opportunities for students on the national, state, and local levels.
 AAFP and OAFP student membership free—sign up today!

 The OAFP is here to support you during medical school, residency, as a new physician, and throughout your family medicine career.

-With seven medical schools and 22 family medicine residencies in rural, suburban, and urban communities, Ohio offers a wealth of resources for those pursuing a career in medicine.
-Learn more about living in Ohio on the Discover Ohio website.
+With seven allopathic medical schools and 35 family medicine residencies in rural, suburban, and urban communities, Ohio offers a wealth of resources for those pursuing a career in medicine.
+Learn more about Ohio.

 As a member of the OAFP, medical students have the opportunity to participate in state and national activities, network with others students and the family physician community, and receive OAFP publications.
 In addition, leadership opportunities exist to get involved in the OAFP and the AAFP through service on the board of directors, commissions, committees, workgroups, taskforces, and resource teams.
 By being an Academy leader, you will have a voice and vote on key issues affecting the family medicine specialty.

 The OAFP Foundation (Foundation) also has opportunities for medical students including scholarships and resources for your school’s family medicine interest group.

 If you have questions or need more information on any of these opportunities or requirements, please contact the OAFP office or call 800.742.7327.

 Ready to join?
 Apply for your FREE membership on the AAFP website today!

 The Match process is a uniform system by which residency candidates and residency programs simultaneously “match” to fill first-year and second-year post-graduate training positions accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The National Resident Matching Program®(NRMP®) instituted and maintains the Match system.